JasonReeves702/TOFFEE/JOSS/paper.md

 # Applications

 `TOFFEE` has thus far been applied to two projects submitted to publication.
 The software's core functionality has been used to develop a flare catlog complete to short wait times to analyze the presence of symathetic flaring in a sample of stars (Pratt et al., under review).
 Additionally, the program has been used to study the correlation between flare occurance and spot presence on a wide sample of stellar targets, targeted to analyzing effects of statistical bias (Zhang et al., submitted).

+# Acknowledgments

+We acknowlege that valuable early work from Andrew Korkus who contributed to the early work of the science question that led to the creation of this software.